4d/docs/website/translated_docs/es/Extensions/develop-components.md

 ## Compartir las clases y las funciones

-Por defecto, las clases y funciones de los componentes no pueden ser llamadas desde el editor de métodos 4D del proyecto local.
+By default, component classes and functions cannot be called from the 4D Code Editor of the host project.
 Si quiere exponer las clases y funciones del componente en el proyecto local, necesita declarar un espacio de nombres del componente.
-Además, puede controlar cómo se sugieren las clases y las funciones de los componentes en el editor de métodos local.
+Additionally, you can control how component classes and functions are suggested in the host Code Editor.

 ### Declarar del namespace